browserengineering/book/book/animations.md

     assert self.chrome_surface is not None
 ```

-The difference from the old way of doing surfaces was that it's associated
+As compared with Chapter 11 surfaces, this surface is associated explicitly with
-explicitly with the `skia_context` and uses a different color space that is
+the `skia_context` and uses a different color space that is required for GPU
-required for GPU mode. `tab_surface` should get exactly the same treatment
+mode. `tab_surface` should get exactly the same treatment (but with different
-(but with different width and height arguments, of course).
+width and height arguments, of course).

-The final change to make is that `draw` is now simpler, because `root_surface`
-need not blit into the SDL surface, because they share a GPU framebuffer
+Finally, `draw` is much simpler: `root_surface` need not blit into the
+SDL surface, because they share a GPU framebuffer backing.
+(There are no
-backing.
-(There are no changes at all required to raster.)
-All you have to do
+changes at all required to raster.)
+All it has to do is *flush* the Skia
-is *flush* the Skia surface (Skia surfaces draw lazily) and call
+surface (Skia surfaces draw lazily) and call `SDL_GL_SwapWindow` to activate
-`SDL_GL_SwapWindow` to activate the new framebuffer (because of OpenGL
+the new framebuffer (because of OpenGL [double-buffering][double]).
-[double-buffering][double]).

 [double]: https://wiki.libsdl.org/SDL_GL_SwapWindow

 ``` {python}
     def draw(self):
         canvas = self.root_surface.getCanvas()
         # ...
         chrome_rect = skia.Rect.MakeLTRB(0, 0, WIDTH, CHROME_PX)
         canvas.save()
         canvas.clipRect(chrome_rect)